box/developer.box.com/content/guides/api-calls/permissions-and-errors/scopes.md

 ## About scopes

-Just as users have certain permissions to access items like files and folders within Box, applications have their own set of permissions to perform certain actions on behalf of a Box user or a Box enterprise.
+Similar to how users have certain permissions to access items like files and folders within Box, applications have their own set of permissions to perform certain actions on behalf of a Box user or a Box enterprise.

 The name for a set of permissions for an application is a "scope".
 By selecting the correct scopes for your application you can enable your application to